 There are several lovely stone mosques in Mardin, the Grand Mosque being the most famous.
 This 11th century mosque has a striking minaret which dominates the skyline of Mardin, soaring high above the surrounding bazaar.

-The mosque itself is still active so you will need to dress appropriately to see inside.
+The mosque itself is still active so you will need to dress appropriately to visit inside.
 Take time to explore the courtyard with its intricate, ancient carvings.
 This is a popular mosque for pilgrimages and a is therefore a busy Mardin tourist attraction.

 6. Zinciriye Madrasa and Mosque